-The fuel cut valve is incorporated in the fuel tank.
+The fuel cut valve is built onto the evaporation pipe of the fuel tank.
 The rising level of the fuel in the fuel tank causes the float to move up and close the cap hole so that no fuel can flow to the evaporation line.